HegrJan/BlindGD77/docs/readme.txt

 17. As a result of 16, at voice prompt level 2, we will again say the mode since hearing a contact does not mean a digital channel but could be the currently connected DTMF contact.
 18. Added DTMF Rate to Sound Options Menu after DTMF Volume.
 The range is 1 to 10 with 10 being the fastest.
 This was also added to the GD77S Options menu.
 The default value is 3 (which matches the CPS).
 19. Added a "Prompt All" mode similar to the gd77s for the other radios with a keyboard.
-This mode allows rapid review of custom voice prompts.
+This mode allows rapid review of custom voice prompts and editing of the associated phrase.
 19.1.
 Moved save custom prompt to next available slot from SK1+* to SK1+long hold * so it is consistent with other save custom prompt actions.
 19.2.
 SK1+* now enters custom prompt review mode.
 In this mode:
-	* copies current prompt to edit buffer (does not invoke edit mode).
-	Long hold 0 zeros or clears currently selected custom prompt.
+	Long hold 0 zeros or deletes currently selected custom prompt.
-	Arrows move through and play  custom prompt and spell its associated phrase if any.
+	Up/Down Arrows move through and play  custom prompt and spell its associated phrase if any.
-	Long hold arrows moves through custom prompts by larger increments.
+	Long hold Up/Down arrows moves through custom prompts by larger increments.
 	SK1 repeats current prompt and phrase if any.
-	Red/Green cancels review mode.
+	Left/Right and usual editing keys edit the phrase for the currently selected prompt.
+	Green saves the updated phrase associated with the prompt and exits Review Mode.
+	SK1+Green invokes   Edit mode on the currently selected custom prompt (exiting review mode).
+From Edit mode you can autotrim, move the start or end manually or obtain the prompt length (prior functionality).
+	Red cancels review mode and discards any editing of the phrase.
+	Other standard custom prompt mode keystrokes will still work in this mode.
 19.2.
 The GD77S version now also spells a custom prompt's  associated phrase if any in its "Prompt All" mode.

 11 May 2022